48th National Film Awards: Silver Lotus Award

 All the awardees are awarded with 'Silver Lotus Award (Rajat Kamal)' and cash prize.

 Best Writing on Cinema

-The awards aim at encouraging study and appreciation of cinema as an art form and dissemination of information and critical appreciation of this art-form through publication of books, articles, reviews etc.
+The stated mission of awards is to encourage the study and appreciation of cinema as an art form and dissemination of information and critical appreciation of this art-form through publication of books, articles, reviews etc.

 Juries

 A committee headed by Bharathi Pradhan was appointed to evaluate the writing on Indian cinema.
 Following were the jury members: